 The back of the piece will look like the picture above, with longer wider stitches.

-Next sew across all of the horizonal lines in the same manner to make little crosses as shown above.
+Next, sew across all of the horizontal lines in the same manner to make little crosses as shown above.

 When you have stitched over every vertical and horizontal line the front will look like this.